yusufokunlola/student-notebook/99-reflections/week4.md

 # Week 4 Reflection – Services and Ingress

-Welcome to your Week 4 reflection entry!
-In this week, you explored Kubernetes networking through Services and Ingress.
+In this week, I explored Kubernetes networking through Services and Ingress.
-Take a few minutes to reflect on what you learned, what challenged you, and how you might apply it.
+Here are my reflections on what I learned, what challenged me, and how you might apply it.

 ---